 Ototoxic Medication

 Can cause permanent damage to the vestibular system, typically resulting in imbalance, hearing loss and tinnitus.
-These include some types of chemotherapy drugs.
+Ototoxic medication includes some types of chemotherapy drugs.

 Meniere’s Disease